hydephp/develop/docs/console-commands.md

 > Tip: You can also use the shorthand `--blade` or `--docs` instead of `--type=blade` or `--type=docs`.

+> Tip: You can also tell Hyde to place the file in a subdirectory by specifying it before the title, just separate them with a slash.
+For example: `php hyde make:page "getting-started/installation" --type="docs"`

 ### Publish a default homepage
 ```bash
 php hyde publish:homepage [<name>]